-Stream Catalog REST API for Confluent Cloud¶
+Stream Catalog REST API Usage and Examples on Confluent Cloud

-The stream catalog API allows you to create, retrieve, update, and delete catalog entities through a REST API, and add business metadata to entities.
+The Stream Catalog API allows you to create, retrieve, update, and delete catalog entities through a REST API, and add business metadata to entities.
 To learn more, see the Confluent Cloud CATALOG API (V1).

-Catalog API Usage Examples¶
+Catalog API usage examples

 Prerequisites and API examples are provided in these sections:

-Setup and Suggestions¶
+Setup and suggestions

 You’ll need to know the following to make API calls to the CATALOG API per the usage examples provided here: